No place like home: Buddy the dog still searching for forever family

 The Tunica Humane Society say that Buddy is still at Mississippi State where he is recovering from one open wound between his eyes that is slowly beginning to heal.
 He also has to continue wearing an e-collar.

+“We had hoped to have him settled in a loving home by the Holidays but things haven’t worked out that way.
+Our search still continues to find Buddy a family,” the humane society wrote in a Facebook post.

-Buddy was burned by a child in April 2021 when the minor tied an electrical cord around his neck.
+Buddy had an electrical cord tied around his neck and was set on fire by a child in April 2021.
 Veterinarian Lisa Godfrey-VanNostran said Buddy suffered from third and fourth-degree burns on his face, second-degree burns in his ears and other burns around his eyes.

 In a Facebook post, The Tunica Humane Society wrote that Buddy has since learned various manners and commands.